 Hey guys, hope you all are doing well.
 I’ve been away for over a week, enjoying a wonderful family vacation, without any phone network or wi-fi.
-I have been sharing unedited images on my Instagram whenever I received a low (2g) signal.
+I have been sharing unedited images on my Instagram whenever I was receiving a low (2g) signal.
 And now that I am sitting in the comfort of my bedroom, I am going to share my travel deets with you guys.
-I am going to post the travelogue in parts, because I after a tightly knitted tour, I realized that an Andaman tour plan requires a lot of research.
+I am going to post the travelogue in parts, because it after a tightly knitted tour, I realized that an Andaman tour plan requires a lot of research.

 We have never travelled with travel packages because I love travelling like a traveller and not like a tourist (ask me the difference between the two and I can dedicate a whole post on it).
 But whoever visited the place told us that there are innumerable places to visit in Andaman, and it’s practically impossible to travel without the help of a travel package.
-My sister usually makes all the tour plans, but she had her PhD viva the day before our flight so we thought, let’s book a travel package just this once.
+My sister usually makes all the tour plans, but she had her PhD viva the day before our flight so we thought, let’s book a travel an Andaman Tourism package just this once.
 Who knows, we might even love the experience?
 It however, didn’t take us long to decide that it’s going to be our last package tour.
-Of course it has its perks, but it had its back draws as well.
+Of course it had its perks, but it had its back draws as well.
 So I decided to post detailed travelogue, so that any reader of my blog can plan an Andaman tour without the help of travel packages (if they want), and also get to know what to look for when booking a travel package, and lastly, get to know about places that aren’t usually covered by the travel packages.
 And because a detailed 8 day travelogue (that includes places not covered by our agents) won’t fit a single post, I’m going to post it in parts.

 After lunch, we hurriedly got ready and left for the Cellular Jail.
 The place gave us chills.
 We hired an amazing guide who gave us a tour, telling us details about our freedom fighters that were locked in the historical jail.
 The cells they were locked in, the place they were tortured and the place where they were hanged.
 The bitter cost of our freedom.
 While at one hand, we were deeply saddened to learn all the tragic details, the pride on our freedom fighters on the other hand took over the better off us.
 Standing inside the cell where Babarao Savarkar was locked in, I thought that every Indian needs to visit this place once in their lifetime.